 If you hate the idea of filling in transfer forms then you can make the entire hack work at a slightly higher cost at Fidelity:

-Using this scheme, there’s no need to worry about which year’s ISA you’re transferring.
+If you can invest monthly, there’s no need to worry about ISA transfers with this scheme.
 The entire dosey-doe happens within your Fidelity stocks and shares ISAs.

 It works because Fidelity act as a percentage-fee/zero commission broker with funds, and a flat-fee broker with ETFs.